connecttrego/trego_backend/README.md

 - **Apache Commons Lang 3**: Utility library for string manipulation and other common operations
 - **JUnit 5**: Testing framework with parameterized tests and assertions
 - **Razorpay API**: Payment processing integration with order creation and verification
+- **AWS SDK for Java v2**: For interacting with Amazon S3 cloud storage service

 ## Project Structure